Cloaking, Trapping and Superlensing of Lamb Waves with Negative Refraction

-\al{The Fourier transform of the wave-field along the $y-$direction shows} that both propagating components ($|k_y|<\al{k}$) and evanescent components ($|k_y|>\al{k}$) contribute to this wave-field \al{(Fig.~\ref{fig:superlens}e)}.
-This evanescent wave-field can be accounted for by the \al{effect} of the second metalens.
-Not surprisingly, this array of sub-wavelength resonators gives rise to large spatial frequencies in its near-field.
-The question is to determine if this evanescent wave-field contributes to the focusing process in the imaging plane.
+The enhancement of the evanescent components in the imaging plane can be accounted for by the \al{effect} of the second metalens.
+Not surprisingly, an array of sub-wavelength scatterers can induce sub-wavelength details in the near-field.
+The question is to determine whether this evanescent wave-field contributes to the focusing process in the imaging plane.
 To do so, a spatial high-pass band filter has been applied to get rid off the propagating part of the wave-field and only focus on its evanescent part [see Fig.~\ref{fig:superlens}g].
 The corresponding focal spot is obtained by an inverse Fourier transform and its magnitude is displayed in Fig.~\ref{fig:superlens}f. \alex{\al{In presence of metalenses,} a sharp focal spot is obtained exactly at the location of the source image with a FWHM $\delta \sim \lambda_c/6$.
 The strong secondary lobes at -3 dB are induced by the cut-off frequency of the high pass filter.
 Nevertheless, this result shows that the negative refraction and metalens phenomena are perfectly complementary. \al{Indeed, they provide: (\textit{i}) a transport of the evanescent wave-field over a distance much larger than the wavelength ( $\sim 8\lambda_c$ in the present case); (\textit{ii}) a proper recombination of the evanescent components in the imaging plane, thereby leading to sub-wavelength focusing.} This numerical proof-of-concept \al{thus} paves the way towards a future experimental implementation of an elastic superlens.}

+One perfectible point remains, however, the loss of the evanescent components ($\sim 12$ dB) compared to the propagating wave-field highlighted by Fig.~\ref{fig:superlens}e.
+This loss is not due to absorption or impedance mismatch at the interfaces of the negative refraction lens.
+It can be accounted for by the imperfect conversion ($\sim$0.5 in amplitude) between the evanescent components into propagating waves operated by each metalens in the source and imaging planes.
+The resolving power of the superlens obviously depends on the quality of this conversion.
+Further work is thus needed to optimize it through a careful design of the metalens.

 { \textbf{Discussion}} \\